Course Readings and Reserves

 - Help instructors determine the most efficient and cost effective approach for providing access to course materials

-- Automatically insert reading lists as “Modules” into the corresponding Canvas course record
+- Automatically insert reading lists as a “Course Reserves” navigation tab on the corresponding Canvas course page

 Posting course readings within Canvas reduces university culpability in regards to U.S. Copyright Laws and Fair Use Guidelines.
 This service is an extension of traditional print-based library services and will be provided in a manner that respects Fair Use rights, the rights of copyright holders, and current copyright law.
 All course readings will be made available at the request of faculty only for the noncommercial, educational use of students.